gshocm/pantheon-upstream/wp-content/plugins/widget-logic/readme.txt

 2. The plugin options are at the foot of the usual widget admin page… `wp_reset_query` option, 'load logic point' and 'evaluate more than once'.
 You can also export and import your site's WL options as a plain text file for a quick backup/restore and to help troubleshoot issues.

 == Changelog ==

+= 5.10.4 =

+* Security update.
+The export feature has been protected with nonce.

 = 5.10.3 =